jerichosy/Google-Location-History-Scripts/README.md

-# Google Location History Tools
+# Google Location History Scripts
  Some short scripts to parse Records.json from a Location History takeout in Google Account settings

 | File | Description |